helm/helm/docs/developers.md

 ## gRPC and Protobuf

-Tiller uses gRPC.
+Helm and Tiller communicate using gRPC.
 To get started with gRPC, you will need to...

 - Install `protoc` for compiling protobuf files.
 Releases are [here](https://github.com/google/protobuf/releases)